- Parks and Recreation Home

 - Consistent and deeper pool depth across the majority of the pool.

 Design will last most of 2021.
 When we’re done, we’ll submit documents and drawings for permitting, bidding, and finally construction.
-Construction is expected to begin in spring 2022.
+Construction is expected to begin in fall 2022.

 September 2021: Parks Director Ivan Anderholm presented a project update to City Council on September 21.